typelevel/Laika/docs/extending-laika/directive.md

     // for templates with sbt plugin:
     laikaTemplateDirectives += directive // in build.sbt

-    // for Markdown in Transform API:
+    // for Markdown and reStructuredText with Transform API or Parse API: object MyDirectives extends DirectiveRegistry {
+      val spanDirectives = Seq()
+      val blockDirectives = Seq()
+      val templateDirectives = Seq(directive)
+    }
-    Transform from Markdown to HTML fromDirectory
+    Transform from Markdown to HTML using MyDirectives from...
-      "source" withTemplateDirectives directive toDirectory "target"

-    // for reStructuredText in Transform API:
-    Transform from ReStructuredText to PDF fromDirectory
-      "source" withTemplateDirectives directive toFile "out.pdf"
+    Parse as Markdown using MyDirectives from...